Holidays in Philly: A Master Guide

 In addition to the amazing assortment of wares, there are festive events all month long including live music, storytimes, wine tastings, and visits with Santa!
 They also have great food, from waffles to mulled wine (Pro tip: buy the commemorative mug for discount refills—you won’t be sorry).
 New to Christmas Village this year is a beer garden, too!

-Also new to Christmas Village, “The Present” is a glowing, 27-foot-tall, walk-through holiday gift box made of thousands of LED lights.
+Returning to Christmas Village, “The Present” is a glowing, 27-foot-tall, walk-through holiday gift box made of thousands of LED lights.
 Not only does it make the perfect photo op, it’s also a way to give back.
 Guests can text to donate to various Philadelphia causes and leave a message of love with gift tags inside.
 Another way to give back inside Christmas Village is the Wish Wall—purchase a wooden heart ornament from Information and write your wish, then hang it on the wall to share with visitors. $1 from each heart goes to the Make-a-Wish Foundation.
-While the Wish Wall is there all season, Christmas Village also hosts a Charity Weekend (December 15—16) with more opportunities to support Make-a-Wish.
+While the Wish Wall is there all season, Christmas Village also hosts a Make-a-Wish Weekend (December 22—23) with more opportunities to support Make-a-Wish.

 Thanks to the recent renovations done to Love Park, Christmas Village is now stroller-friendly!